"I know on my piece of land that I've seen the deer population startin' to dwindle"

 Join Hunters as they hunt some of the prey that red wolves hunt.
 Those prey animals may change their behavior due to the presence of the red wolf.
 But is there enough prey to go around?

-With 45 - 60 left in the wild, red wolves are fighting for survival
+With fewer than 40 left in the wild, red wolves are fighting for survival

 Meet some of the red wolves, hear their stories, and investigate and debate how population numbers have dwindled.

 Trappers in Canada "told me...they could catch so much more other fur-bearers that the wolves had destroyed"

 Tag along with trappers while they hunt many of the same animals red wolves want.

 "We just pushed them out of their natural habitat"

 Organizations like the Red Wolf Coalition, Animal Welfare Institute and Defenders of Wildlife have become the voice for red wolves in the wild.

 "As far as the wolves themselves, we have not seen anything but a benefit on [one] property"

 "we still sympathize with the people that have smaller tracts of land that can't keep the predation down from the other predators."
 Learn why some landowners are OK with red wolves and others are not.